 ICVs make a minimum of twelve visits per year and always conduct their visits in pairs.
 Such visits provide an independent check on detained persons, the way police officers carry out their duties with regard to detainees and seek to secure greater public understanding and confidence in such matters.

-Visits to police stations are unannounced and ICVs report their observations to the Chief Constable and the PCC.
+Visits to police stations are unannounced and ICVs report their observations to the Chief

 Information on the Independent Custody Visiting Scheme for Staffordshire can be obtained through the OPCC.
 Please contact Michelle Ryan, Scheme Administrator on 01785 232246 or email ICV@staffordshire.pnn.police.uk